Sunday, 17 August 2025

 A Labuan transit stationary postcard from the German Caroline Islands

 This is a very unusual and rare item of postal history with a Labuan connection.
 It was posted at Angaur which is the southernmost island in the chain of islands called the Carolines in the western Pacific to the north of New Guinea.
-It is now known as the Republics of Palau.
+The islands to the extreme west including Angaur is now known as the Republic of Palau.

 Historically, they were claimed by the Spaniards in 1528 and became part of the Spanish East Indies and were also known as the New Philippines, being governed from Manila.
 After their defeat by the Americans, Spain sold these islands to Germany in 1899.
 They were under German administration as part of German New Guinea until their defeat in WWI in 1918.